Bizarrap

-Gonzalo Julián Conde (born August 29, 1998), known professionally as Bizarrap or BZRP, is an Argentine record producer, songwriter and DJ.
-He specializes in EDM, Latin trap and Latin hip hop.
+Gonzalo Julián Conde (/es/; born 29 August 1998), known professionally as Bizarrap (/es/) or BZRP, is an Argentine record producer, songwriter and DJ.
+He specializes in EDM, Latin trap and Latin hip-hop.
 He is known for his BZRP Music Sessions, a series of independent tracks which he records with a wide variety of artists.
 He was nominated for a Latin Grammy Award for Producer of the Year in 2021 and 2023.

 Early life

-Conde was born on August 29, 1998 in Ramos Mejía, Argentina.
-He was interested in music from a young age, and had an interest in electronic music and DJs, rather than singing.
+Conde was born on 29 August 1998, in Ramos Mejía, Argentina.
+He was interested in music from a young age and had an interest in electronic music and DJs, rather than singing.
 His main influences were Skrillex, David Guetta, and Martin Garrix.
 At the age of 14, Conde began studying music theory, enrolled in piano classes, and began to produce his first songs.